asposemarketplace/Aspose_for_JetBrains/README.md

-﻿# Aspose for JetBrains
+﻿# Aspose.Total Java for IntelliJ IDEA (formerly: Aspose for JetBrains)

-Aspose for JetBrains allows developers to create an Aspose Java project through plugin provided Aspose Project Wizard.
-The wizard enables the developers to select and download the latest Aspose libraries and sample example codes.
+Aspose.Total Java for IntelliJ IDEA allows developers to create Aspose Java project through plugin provided Aspose Project Wizard.
+The wizard enables the developers to select and download the latest Aspose Java APIs and sample example codes.

 This plugin helps you to explore Aspose Java APIs inside your favorite IntelliJ IDE.